xai-ca/xray/README.md

 # Acknowledgment
-WESE is built upon [PyArg](https://github.com/DaphneOdekerken/PyArg)
+AF-XRAY is built upon [PyArg](https://github.com/DaphneOdekerken/PyArg)

 # Contact
 For any queries, please open an issue on GitHub or contact [Yilin Xia](https://yilinxia.com/)